rubenlab/data-moving/readme.md

 The program will not delete files, so you can check if the files are transfered correctly, and then delete them safely to free up space.

 Notice, use cut not copy.
-Since the program automatically removes files, copy will report an error, and there is no reason to use copy.
+Since the program automatically removes files, copy will report an error.

+And I think there is no reason to use copy, if you really have a need to copy files to the tohpc directory, please contact me and we can discuss.